Tigers drop another heartbreaker

-Clemson had its shot to beat North Carolina, but Coby White and Garrison Brooks had other plans.
+Clemson had its shot to beat No. 5 North Carolina on Saturday, but Coby White and Garrison Brooks had other plans.

 As Tigers’ guard Shelton Mitchell raced down the floor following a missed free throw by Kenny Williams with 9.1 seconds to go, he went straight for the basket.
 But White and Brooks met the Clemson senior at the top of the foul line where White stripped him of the basketball and Brooks took the ball and alertly threw it down the court.

-Clemson’s Clyde Trapp got the ball near his own three-point line and threw the ball towards the UNC goal, but it was way too tall as No. 5 North Carolina hung on for an 81-79 victory at Littlejohn Coliseum in Clemson.
+Clemson’s Clyde Trapp got the ball near his own three-point line and threw the ball towards the UNC goal, but it was way too tall as UNC hung on for an 81-79 victory at Littlejohn Coliseum in Clemson.

 Mitchell laid on the floor stunned, while the Clemson bench was in disbelief.
 It marked the fourth time this season the Tigers lost on the last play of the game.
 They lost on the last play at NC State, at Miami and at Louisville earlier this year.